-This is the first blog from the ‘development of a pre-registration online module to facilitate the transition of Chinese Masters students to the English educational system‘ project supported by the Education Incubator.
+This is the second blog from the ‘development of a pre-registration online module to facilitate the transition of Chinese Masters students to the English educational system‘ project supported by the Education Incubator.

 The Project Lead is Dr Kirsty Brock, and the student researchers are Laura Macro, Laura Sutton, and Harvey Penfold.

 This project was proposed to support international students, particularly those in Eastern countries, with their move to UK universities for postgraduate study.
 International students often have experience of different educational systems and teaching styles to those in the UK.
 Therefore, this work aimed to investigate which study skills masters students find important, which skills they are more or less confident in, and whether there is a difference in these outcomes within international or UK students.
 Alongside studying in a new country with a potentially unfamiliar language, the pandemic has obviously impacted the ability of students to immerse in culture, experience a new city (or country) and meet and socialise with course mates.
 This means that these students may lack necessary skills to reach their full potential, feel separated from other students in the cohort, and have a less positive experience of their time studying at a UK university.
 We hope that this project will be able to provide some solutions to these issues for future international masters cohorts.